 Can A Non-Native Speaker achieve the Proficiency level Of A Native Speaker?

-Is it possible for a non-native speaker to learn a language and be a native speaker?
+Is it possible for a non-native speaker to learn a language and become a native speaker?

-Can a person be considered to have a native domain in more than 1 language?
+Can a person be considered to possess native proficiency in more than one language?

 Let this article enlighten you!